QUILT FABRIC - PRE-WASH OR NOT TO PRE-WASH, THAT IS THE QUESTION!

 Tumble dry on a low setting and remove the fabric from the dryer while it is still slightly damp.
 This helps to keep wrinkles from forming in the fabric to a minimum.

 Press the fabric flat immediately,

-To prewash fabric for quilting is a personal choose.
+Prewashing fabric for quilting is a personal choice.
 You alone make the decision.